Charters Reports Reviews Shop Text Us (305) 209-5594

 • Redfish: Schooling around mangrove points

-• High Tide: ~10:30 AM
+• High tide: ~10:30 AM

-• Low Tide: ~4:45 PM
+• Low tide: ~4:45 PM

-• Incoming Tide: 7:00 AM - 10:30 AM (Best for reef fishing)
+• Incoming tide: 7:00 AM to 10:30 AM (best for reef fishing)

-• Outgoing Tide: 10:30 AM - 4:45 PM (Good for backcountry)
+• Outgoing tide: 10:30 AM to 4:45 PM (good for backcountry)

-1. Early Morning (6:30-9:30 AM): Topwater action for tarpon, reef species most active
+1. Early morning (6:30-9:30 AM): Topwater for tarpon, reef species most active

-2. Mid-Day (11:00 AM-2:00 PM): Deep reef and wreck fishing
+2. Mid-day (11:00 AM-2:00 PM): Deep reef and wreck fishing

-3. Late Afternoon (3:00-6:00 PM): Inshore species moving with tide change
+3. Late afternoon (3:00-6:00 PM): Inshore species moving with the tide change

-Captain’s Recommendations
+Captain’s recommendations

-4. Gear Suggestions:
+4. Gear suggestions:

 • 20-30 lb spinning gear for reef fishing